poseidon/typhoon/docs/fedora-coreos/aws.md

 # AWS

-!!! danger
-    Typhoon for Fedora CoreOS is an alpha.
-Please report Fedora CoreOS bugs to [Fedora](https://github.com/coreos/fedora-coreos-tracker/issues) and Typhoon issues to Typhoon.

 In this tutorial, we'll create a Kubernetes v1.17.3 cluster on AWS with Fedora CoreOS.

 We'll declare a Kubernetes cluster using the Typhoon Terraform module.
 Then apply the changes to create a VPC, gateway, subnets, security groups, controller instances, worker auto-scaling group, network load balancer, and TLS assets.